browser icon

 Its an article about how McDonald’s recently received a letter from 550 health experts (and that term should be used loosely at best), trying to “order” McDonald’s to stop marketing to kids, stop offering Happy Meals with toys and basically blaming McDonad’s for the obesity epidemic around the world.

-Is it maybe possible that this is the parents fault?
+Is it perhaps possible that this is the parents fault?
 Of course not, because that might mean people have to assume a role of personal responsibility instead of just passing the blame onto a giant corporation and letting their ignorant children run their lives.

 And by the way, a cheeseburger Happy Meal only has 550 calories in it, hardly a recipe for childhood obesity on its own.

 Martin Katahn, Ph.D., mentioned in his very succesful 1982 book, The 200 Calorie Solution, a daily menu based on standard servings by McDonald’s, Burger King and Kentucky Fried Chicken that would amount to not more than 1984 calories.
-His comment: healthy – no, but fattening also no.

-For example, usually health “experts” tell you how amazing Avocados are for fat burning, this is bullshit, but that’s besides the point.
-An calories in a cup of avocado slides is 234 calories.
-If you eat two cups, which is easy, you’ve just put pack almost 500 calories that you are not accounting for (double this for figure for guacamole).
-And a miscalculation like this over a period of months in a 5’4 woman, and that is easily the difference between a bikini body and the big girl’s store.
+“Avocados are amazing for “fat burning” this is bullshit, but that’s besides the point; the calories in a cup of avocado slices is 234 calories.
+If you eat two cups, which is easy, you’ve just put pack almost 500 calories that you are not accounting for because its “amazing for fat burning (double the calorie count figure for guacamole).
+Slight miscalculations like this over a period of months or years in a petite woman, and that is easily the difference between a bikini body and the big girl’s store.

 But clearly, Mickey D’s typical customer is not me…